 When you go to manage I always tell everybody it’s really important to manage in the Minor Leagues because you see how you evaluate talent and how you use them and if you’re correct in your evaluations.
 If the players agree with you, you know you’re doing a hell of a job.
 But if they disagree with you, you may have some questions to answer.

-MMO: On the first day of full-squad Spring Training, you held a team meeting where you told your players that you weren’t just going to win the World Series that year but dominate baseball.
+MMO: On the first day of full-squad Spring Training in 1986, you held a team meeting where you told your players that you weren’t just going to win the World Series that year but dominate baseball.
 What made you so confident that your club was ready to take the baseball world by storm that year?

 Johnson: Well first of all I had them in ’84 and we won 90 games that year.
 Half my team was not as strong as it should’ve been, I couldn’t close a lot of games with half my pen.
 I had certain guys in the lineup that were out and then in ’85 we corrected a few of them when we got (Tim) Teufel to kind of help out (Wally) Backman because Teufel could hit left-handers and Backman couldn’t.
 Same thing with HoJo, we got Ray Knight.

 We filled all of the holes that we had in the lineup and so I knew that my bullpen was strong.
 We had guy’s in my bullpen that liked both sides and my offense was going to be… nobody could bring somebody in that could keep us from scoring runs because I had the right moves to make.

 We could’ve won it in ’85 but (Ron) Darling hurt himself toward the end of the season so the Cardinals won.
 We won 98 games, but we had all the problems solved going into next year so I told them, ‘We’re not going to win, we’re going to dominate.’
 I think Whitey Herzog – even by the end of April – said, “Nobody’s catching the Mets.”